CMDRSpirit/RollercoasterDesigner/README.md

 A toolset for creating and operating realistic rollercoasters in Unity.
 Includes a full integration into the Unity Editor.

 ## What this is not
-- A replacement for more professional software, like No limits 2.
+- A replacement for more professional software, like NoLimits 2.
 The current physical simulation is very simple, but works for games and other applications.
 - It not a standalone coaster editor for games, but it includes one for the Unity Editor to be simulated in standalone mode.
 - Apart from example assets, there are no tracks or cars being delivered (for the moment).
 This is up to you to model your custom cars, tracks and scenery.